Kitware/ndsampler/README.rst

 |GitlabCIPipeline| |GitlabCICoverage| |Pypi| |Downloads|

+The main webpage for this project is: https://gitlab.kitware.com/computer-vision/ndsampler

 Fast random access to small regions in large images.

 Random access is amortized by converting images into an efficient backend